 Some verbs with "ea" as the central vowels may (or may not) have an added -t at the end in past and past participle forms, but all of the past and past participle forms have in common that the "ea" is changes pronunciation.
 "I am reading a book" (pronounced "reeding"), but "I have read a book" (pronounced "red").

-Many of the challenges can't be dealt with by individual companies alone.
+Many of the challenges that we are trying to tackle can't be dealt with by individuals [sic] companies alone.

 You can finally live the life you always dreamt of.